EVHaste/haste-makes-waste/_posts/2020-10-21-poetry-experiment.markdown

 to nourish the hearts

-of the patient and the worthy.
+of the patient

+and the worthy.

+A garden which thrives in winter.

 <br>

 This is not her prison.

-It is a measure of control in a maelstrom.
+It is a measure of control

+in a maelstrom.

-If it speaks to you, then chip away.
+If it speaks to you,

+then chip away.

 ---